CircleLinkHealth/nova-import-card/docs/practiceInvoice.md

 ###PracticeInvoiceGenerator
-Takes an instance of the model Practice which is assigned to the property `practice`, and a Carbon item for `month`.
+Takes an instance of the model Practice which is assigned to the attribute `$practice`, and a Carbon item for `$month`.

 #####generatePdf()